OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

-# PAF Integration Guide
+# OneKey Integration Guide

 # Tech Stack Requirements and Expectations

-In order to integrate PAF, a Website needs:
+In order to use the OneKey protocols, a Website needs:

 1. Prebid.js

 2. At least one participating SSP or DSP (e.g Criteo CDB, or another SSP/DSP interested)

-3. A CMP provider, or a “homemade” CMP, which will need to be significantly changed to support PAF
+3. A CMP provider, or a “homemade” CMP, which will need to be significantly changed to support OneKey

 4. Google Publisher Tag